-Graham Sutherland – the painting Noli me tangere (1958) an altar piece for the Chapel of Mary Magdalen; with a Robert Potter altar, communion rail and candlesticks;
+Graham Sutherland – the painting Noli me tangere (1958) an altar piece for the Chapel of Mary Magdalen; with a Robert Potter altar, communion rail and candlesticks (date?);

 Geoffrey Clarke and Robert Potter – the nave pulpit of concrete and aluminium (1966);

-John Piper – (Title) the tapestry in seven panels to hang before the Sherburne reredos behind the high altar (1966);
+John Piper – (Title to come) the tapestry in seven panels to hang before the Sherburne reredos behind the high altar (1966);

 Cecil Collins – The Icon of Divine Light (1973), altar frontal to St Clements Chapel in the South aisle;

 Marc Chagall – The Arts to the Glory of God the window in the north of the Retroquire (1978), a design based on Psalm 150.

 Also under Dean Hussey it is worth noting that Robert Potter was made Surveyor of the Fabric (1959-85).